Francois-Le/vscode-cmake-tools/docs/debug-launch.md

 ## Debug using a launch.json file

-You can specify the working directory or command line arguments for debugging, or use another debugger than the one included with Microsoft's `vscode-ms-vscode.cpptools`, by creating a `launch.json` file.
+You can specify the working directory or command line arguments for debugging, or use another debugger than the one included with Microsoft's `vscode-francoisLe.cpptools`, by creating a `launch.json` file.

 You'll need to know the path to the executable binary, which may be difficult to know in advance.
 CMake Tools can help by using [command substitution](cmake-settings.md#command-substitution) in the `launch.json` file.
 This is already used by things like process selection when attaching to a running process.
 It works by specifying a command-based substitution in the appropriate field of `launch.json`.